MAKIEval: A Multilingual Automatic WiKidata-based Framework for Cultural Awareness Evaluation for LLMs: Limitations

 \section{Limitations}

 While \framework enables scalable multilingual evaluation of cultural awareness, it has several limitations.

 First, our experiments are limited to a subset of high- and mid-resource languages.
-Although Wikidata provides labels in many low-resource languages, we exclude them due to the low reliability of generation from current language models in these settings, which makes meaningful evaluation infeasible.
+Although Wikidata provides labels in many low-resource languages, we excluded low-resource languages due to the low generation quality from current language models in these settings.

 Second, our method relies on metadata retrieved from Wikidata to match and contextualize cultural entities.
 As an open, community-curated knowledge base, Wikidata may contain incomplete or inaccurate information.
 In practice, we observe that such cases are rare and have limited impact on our overall evaluation, though they may introduce noise in entity-level metrics such as specificity or consensus.